gabriel-desroches/Smart-AR/README.md

 automatically if needed.

-Plates are stored as nodes with key value pair, where the license plates themselves are the key and the value is an arrayList containing all the information regarding the cars that have had or currently had that plate.
+Plates are stored as nodes with key value pair, where the license plates themselves are the key and the value is an arrayList containing all the information regarding the cars that have had or currently have that plate.
 Duplicate plate values indicate a new car is registered with that plate.
 The new car's data is added onto the arrayList.